simonehagey/orbdot/docs/source/example_wasp-12.rst

      - :math:`0.000984^{\,+0.000070}_{\,+0.000061}`
      - :math:`0.001072^{\,+0.000080}_{\,-0.000064}`

-OrbDot automatically detects the previous model fits by matching the ``suffix`` argument of :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit`, which we left empty for this example.
 The following plot displays the timing residuals of WASP-12 b with future projections of all three timing models, shown with 300 random draws from the weighted posterior samples.
 Each data point represents the difference between an observed time and the time predicted by the best-fit constant-period model.
+OrbDot automatically detects the previous model fits by matching the ``suffix`` argument of :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit`, which we left blank for this example.

 .. image:: _static/ttv_precession_plot.png